CSCfi/Kielipankki-korp-frontend-plugins/doc/frontend_devel.md

 __startLang__ - The default in the language dropdown for parallel Korp, for example: `"swe"`

+__logoKorpVersion__ - The Korp version number string to be shown in the Korp logo; default: the current version for production Korp (non-Korp Labs) and the current version plus one for Korp Labs, prefixed with a `v`.

 # Developing the Korp Frontend

 Here is where we present details on how to install development dependencies for the Korp frontend and how to build and distribute the frontend code.